jundalisay/sp/content/en/research/ranald/hands/chapter-19.md

 is
 almost always placed just under the end of the line of head.

-In the same way, the hand will show characteristic deviations from normal surface markings for diabetes, disorders of the genital sys- tem, kidneys, liver or nerve and circulatory machinery.
+In the same way, the hand will show characteristic deviations from normal surface markings for diabetes, disorders of the genital system, kidneys, liver or nerve and circulatory machinery.

 It is hardly within the scope of this book to enlarge on these symptoms, nor is it the place of a layman to theorize too extensively about the nature and cause of disease.

 On
 one thing
 I